Petrochenk0/bank-app/README.md

-# Banking application on Next.js, React and TypeScript 🏦
+# Banking application on Next.js / React / TypeScript / Nest / PostgreSQL 🏦

 Welcome to **BANK application**, your ultimate banking application powered by NEXT, TypeScript, React Context, and SASS!
 Experience seamless financial management with a range of features to enhance your banking experience.